yiqun-liu/Algo-Lab-ETHz/README.md

 ### Problem of the Week (PotW)

 1. TODO
-2. Attack of the Clones (W7 Greedy, intricate details)
+2. Attack of the Clones (Greedy, intricate details)
+3. Cantonal Courier (Maximum network flow, hard to model it as flow problem)